-Will come through the back wall in the service room that's mid way along the basement back wall.
-Needs thick cable in schedule 40 conduit from the main junction panel that's to the north of the driveway.
+The electric feed will come through the back wall of the basement.
+Needs thick cable in four 2" schedule 40 conduits from the main junction panel that's to the north of the driveway.

 Main water pipe from Well to come through back wall

-Will come through the back wall in the service room that's mid way along the basement back wall.
-The pipe must be well insulated (inside wall EPS sheeting), particularly as it comes through the drain rock backfill area so that cold air does not freeze it.
+Will come through the back wall of the basement.
+The pipe must be well insulated with EPS or soil so that cold air does not freeze it.